 One of the most beautiful sections of the White Mountains is found in Franconia Notch just up I-93 from North Woodstock.
 Home to Franconia Notch State Park and Cannon Mountain, the region is an outdoor paradise for adventure lovers.

 Franconia Notch State Park is New Hampshire’s most visited state park and for good reason – there’s a ton to do!
-It’s home to the unique geological feature, Flume Gorge, Echo Lake, and Cannon Mountain’s Aerial Tramway.
+It’s home to the unique geological feature, Flume Gorge, along with Echo Lake, and Cannon Mountain’s Aerial Tramway.
 Cannon Mountain, home to Olympic gold medalist, Bode Miller, has the highest skiable peak in New Hampshire.
-The Mount Lafayette and Franconia Ridge Trail Loop is a bucket list-worthy hike offering stunning views of the White Mountains.
+Franconia Ridge is a bucket list-worthy hike offering stunning views of the Western White Mountains and beyond.

 Littleton and Bethlehem